realworldocaml/book/en/08a-objects.md

 </note>

-Let's build a command to mimic the `md5` command, which reads in an input file and returns a hexadecimal representation of its MD5 cryptographic hash.
+Our first example mimics the `md5` command, which reads in an input file and returns a hexadecimal representation of its MD5 cryptographic hash.
 Cryptokit defines a number of different functions and collects them together under the `Cryptokit.hash` class type: